 Can I calculate Netherlands toll costs before July 2026?

 Yes.
-IMPARGO's NL Toll Comparison feature is available from March 30, 2026.
+IMPARGO's NL Toll Comparison feature is available now.
 Enter your route and truck specs to get an estimated toll cost in seconds — before the system goes live.